itu-devops/itu-minitwit-ci/README.md

 # Credits

-This scenario would not have been so extensive and described so well without [Zander's](https://github.com/zanderhavgaard) and [Christoffer's](https://github.com/ChristofferNissen) efforts!
+This scenario exists only due to the hard work of [Zander's](https://github.com/zanderhavgaard) and [Christoffer's](https://github.com/ChristofferNissen)!

 ---